The-OpenROAD-Project/OpenROAD/src/pdn/README.md

 ### Define Power Switch Cell

-Define a power switch cell that will be inserted into a power grid
+Define a power switch cell that will be inserted into a power grid.

 ```tcl
 define_power_switch_cell